influxdata/flux/docs/SPEC.md

 #### Rename

-Rename will rename specified columns in a table.
+Rename renames specified columns in a table.
 There are two variants: one which takes a map of old column names to new column names, and one which takes a mapping function.
 If a column is renamed and is part of the group key, the column name in the group key will be updated.
 If a specified column is not present in a table an error will be thrown.

 Rename has the following properties:
 * `columns` object
 	A map of columns to rename and their corresponding new names.
 Cannot be used with `fn`.
 * `fn` function
     A function which takes a single string parameter `column` (the old column name) and returns a string representing the new column name.
 Cannot be used with `columns`.

 Example usage:

 Rename a single column:

 ```
 from(bucket: "telegraf/autogen")
     |> range(start: -5m)
-    |> rename(columns:{host: "server"})
+    |> rename(columns: {host: "server"})
 ```

 Rename all columns using `fn` parameter:

 ```
 from(bucket: "telegraf/autogen")
     |> range(start: -5m)
-    |> rename(fn: (column) => "{column}_new")
+    |> rename(fn: (column) => column + "_new")
 ```

 #### Drop

-Drop will exclude specified columns from a table.
+Drop excludes specified columns from a table.
 Columns to exclude can be specified either through a list, or a predicate function.
 When a dropped column is part of the group key it will also be dropped from the key.
+If a specified column is not present in a table an error will be thrown.

 Drop has the following properties:
 * `columns` array of strings
     An array of columns which should be excluded from the resulting table.
 Cannot be used with `fn`.
 * `fn` function
     A function which takes a column name as a parameter `column` and returns a boolean indicating whether or not the column should be excluded from the resulting table.
 Cannot be used with `columns`.

 Example Usage:

-Drop a list of columns
+Drop a list of columns:

 ```
 from(bucket: "telegraf/autogen")
 	|> range(start: -5m)
 	|> drop(columns: ["host", "_measurement"])
 ```

 Drop columns matching a predicate:

 ```
 from(bucket: "telegraf/autogen")
     |> range(start: -5m)